-Chris Sleep and Will Lattimore reveal their selection of 20 dark horses to look out for at the 2017 Festival - essential material for your ATR Tracker over Cheltenham.
+Chris Sleep and Will Lattimore reveal their selection of 20 dark horses to look out for at the 2018 festival - essential material for your ATR Tracker over Cheltenham.

 In the busy preview period which runs up to the Festival, many hours will be spent discussing the favourites and leading fancies for the feature Grade 1 races which dominate the four days.

 But aside of those horses, there lurks an array of lower-profile runners who are pointed either at the hotly-contested supporting races or have missed the mainstream attention in the feature race previews.

 Here, our experts from each side of the Irish Sea - Chris Sleep (UK) and Will Lattimore (Ireland) - reveal their shortlist of 20 dark horses for the Festival.